ggcrunchy/corona-docs/markdown/guide/graphics/customEffects.markdown

 ## Precision Issues

-Corona's shaders use [IEEE-754 floats](https://en.wikipedia.org/wiki/IEEE_754) as the underlying representation for numbers.
+Solar2D's shaders use [IEEE-754 floats](https://en.wikipedia.org/wiki/IEEE_754) as the underlying representation for numbers.

 In the majority of cases&mdash;the exceptions being irrelevant here&mdash;part of a floating-point number specifies an integer numerator.
 Let's call this `N`.
 Our numerator can go from `0` to `D - 1`, where `D` is a fixed power of 2.
 Together these give us a scale factor `t = N / D` in the range \[0, 1).